 - 0.49% for accounts worth $10 million or more.

-To sum it up, you basically pay lesser fees if you maintain a higher account balance.
-The fees are rather costly compared to other Robo Advisors, but it is cheaper compared to traditional human advisors.
+To sum it up, you pay lower fees if you maintain a higher account balance.
+The fees are rather costly compared to other Robo Advisors, but it is much cheaper when compared to traditional human advisors.

 Ease of Use